 - Since I really try to keep things even so I know the exact smart points, I weigh each one, it actually goes pretty quickly.

 - To make the most of my time after I divide the dough into the balls, I turn on my non stick griddle pan on medium high heat.
-While it’s heating up, I roll each ball into a 5 1/2 inch diameter circle for small tortilla or a little larger if you’re doing a larger tortilla.
+While it's heating up, I roll each ball into a 5 1/2 inch diameter circle for small tortilla or a little larger if you're doing a larger tortilla.
 Try to make them as thin as you can.
 I do one stroke with the rolling pin, then turn tortilla over and roll again.
-If you do roll, turn 1/4, roll, turn 1/4 your tortillas will come out somewhat round.
+After I roll it out a small bit, I turn the tortilla about 1/4 turn, roll again, turn 1/4 turn.
+If you roll, turn, roll turn, your tortillas will come out somewhat round.
 I roll about 1/2 the balls into tortillas and then start cooking.
-Cover dough and balls as you go so they don’t dry out.
+Cover dough and balls as you go so they don't dry out.

 - Make sure your pan or griddle is hot before you start.
 My griddle pan will hold 4 tortillas at one time so I place them on the pan (no oil needed), then I go back to rolling out more balls.
 When the dough begins to bubble (after about 30 sec) I flip them over and cook for another 15 seconds or until lightly browned.
 So I roll and cook at the same time, it makes things go faster.
 All in all I can make 32 small tortillas, 21 medium tortillas or 16 large tortillas in about 30-45 min.